Everyone is looking for guidance. I find that I rely on multiple gurus, depending on what needs attention.

 Kacey Rose Baines from Epicentre Training is another of my gurus.
 She manages to whip me into shape while somehow keeping a smile on my face.
 She’s even brought my family together in ways I never thought possible.

 I have more gurus…several more…but let’s get back to food.
 This has been a busy week.
 Too busy for cooking.
-Luckily there were leftovers from previous blogs.
+Luckily there were leftovers.
 But it wasn’t too busy for making my favorite breakfast which goes as follows:

 Way to Start Your Day – Breakfast Muesli

-- 1/2 -1 T ground flax seed (grind 1c and keep refrigerated)
+- 1 t ground flax seed (grind 1c and keep refrigerated)

 - 2 T Grape-nuts Cereal (crunchier from USA)